Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Experiments

 \section{Experiments}

 We conducted experiments on various image classification datasets to evaluate the effectiveness of the proposed method in explainability transfer.

-Throughout our experiments, we used CLIP with ViT-B/32~\cite{dosovitskiy2021an} as the self-explaining image classifier, and its base parameters $\btheta_{\rm base}$ were the pre-trained parameters learned on DataComp-1B~\cite{gadre2023datacomp,ilharco_gabriel_2021_5143773}.
+Throughout experiments in this section, we used CLIP with ViT-B/32~\cite{dosovitskiy2021an} as the self-explaining model, and its base parameters $\btheta_{\rm base}$ were the pre-trained parameters learned on DataComp-1B~\cite{gadre2023datacomp,ilharco_gabriel_2021_5143773}.
 The model input is a $224 \times 224$ RGB image, each patch size of an image is $32 \times 32$, and the number of patches in an image is $M=49$.
-The hyperparameter $\lambda_1$ was set to $1.0$ to focus on investigating the effect of transferring explainability via $\btau^{\rm S}_{\star}$ while preserving high classification performance on target domains.
-The remaining hyperparameters, $\alpha$ and $\lambda_2$, were determined within the range of $\{0.1,0.2,\ldots,0.9\}$ and $\{0.0,0.1,\ldots,1.2\}$, respectively, unless otherwise specified.
+The hyperparameter $\lambda_1$ was set to $1.0$ to focus on investigating the effect of transferring explainability via $\btau^{\rm S}_{\star}$ while preserving high classification performance on target datasets.
+The remaining hyperparameters, $\alpha$ and $\lambda_2$, were determined within the range of $\{0.1,0.2,\ldots,0.9\}$ and $\{0.4,0.5,\ldots,1.2\}$, respectively, unless otherwise specified.
+The computing environments for the experiments are described in Appendix~\ref{sec:appendix:environment}.
+To confirm the effectiveness in larger models, we also conducted experiments using CLIP with ViT-L/14 in Appendix~\ref{sec:appendix:vitl}.